rhayman/ephysiopy/docs/api/ephysiopy/common/ephys_generic/index.rst

       Applies a mask to the position data

       :param mask: The mask to be applied.
 For use with np.ma.MaskedArray's mask attribute
       :type mask: np.ndarray

-      :returns: Nothing.
-Sets the mask of pos data

       .. rubric:: Notes